-“Again,” I handed the diploma back to my son. “ Well done.”
+“Again,” I breathed handing the diploma back to my son. “ Well done.”

-“Thanks,” he shoved it into his pocket then glanced around the tundra.
+“Thanks,” he shoved it into his back pocket then glanced around the tundra.
 He sniffed the air, then frowned at me.
-“A lot of wind, I can’t smell any sort of prey,” he told me pushing his hair out of his eyes.
+“It was a heavy avalanche, I can’t smell any sort of prey,” he told me pushing his hair out of his eyes.

 “I know,” I glanced around with him, sniffing the air, only snow. “ I’m going to have to go pretty far to find something that hasn’t been buried."

 “I can come with you if you like.
-I haven’t fed in a week,” he cocked his head to one side.
-I chuckled shaking my head.
+I haven’t fed in a week,” he offered, his bright blue eyes sparkled.
+I smiled shaking my head.

 “No, you go show your father your diploma and your grandmother.
 I’m sure she’ll be proud.
 You know she has no idea what an engineer does this century.
 I’ll be back soon with lunch,” I answered, Aric hesitated then nodded obediently.

 “Okay.
-Good hunting,” he turned on his heels and disappeared into the blizzard.
+Good hunting, Mother,” he gave me a small smile, then turned and disappeared into the white landscape.
 I could only just hear the slamming of the heavy cathedral doors behind him.